 While her creative streak can be traced to her father, Olivia’s ability to multi-task and her entrepreneurial spirit must have been influenced by her mother, Penny.

 Olivia graduated from White Lodge after sitting her GCSEs.
-She continued intensive ballet training at Elmhurst School for Dance in Birmingham, alongside her A-Level studies (in Art, Dance and English).
+She continued intensive ballet training at Elmhurst School for Dance in Birmingham, where she also completed her A-Levels (in Art, Dance and English).
 Although it was difficult to leave her friends at the Royal Ballet School behind, Olivia blossomed at Elmhurst as a student, as a performer and as an aspiring artist.

 Olivia started to paint while on tour with Birmingham Royal Ballet in order to keep up with her studies in Art.

 I bought some watercolours and little postcards and then just painted my surroundings – the dressing room, pointe shoes, costumes.
 My Cinderella Dressing Room and Ballet Pointe Shoes paintings are from my tours with BRB.
 This is when I started to paint more of what I was interested in and inspired by – dancing.
 What was even more satisfying was to give the dancers a copy of what I had painted of them.

 After graduating from Elmhurst, Olivia’s first professional contract was with the Royal Ballet of Flanders.
 She danced with the Company from November 2011 until June 2012, touring to Venice, Paris, Luxembourg and London.

 I feel very lucky now to have been thrown straight in to perform in Marcia Haydee’s Sleeping Beauty, Balanchine’s Serenade and John Cranko’s Onegin.
 I definitely had that new, fresh, exciting, buzz where I just couldn’t believe I was doing this for a profession and getting paid!